Special educational needs (SEN) in England

 Statements and Education, Health and Care (EHC) plans

-The law now means that all local authorities in England must produce a ‘Local Offer’.
+All local authorities in England must produce a ‘Local Offer’.
 This is intended to bring together in one place information about education, health and social care services for children with special educational needs and disabilities.

 Your local authority must ensure